taocpp/config/README.md

 This library is still under heavy development and not very well documented...

 ...however it generally works, and test coverage and error messages are not too bad.

-The ongoing changes to the semantics of config files affects mostly advanced use cases.

 To compile the tests and examples it requires [taocpp/json] checked out next to it.